LootDust/moddable-pixel-dungeon/README.md

 [![Steam](https://shatteredpixel.com/assets/images/steam-badge.png)](https://store.steampowered.com/app/1769170/Shattered_Pixel_Dungeon/)
 [![Github Releases](https://shatteredpixel.com/assets/images/github-badge.png)](https://github.com/00-Evan/shattered-pixel-dungeon/releases)

-If you like this game, please consider [supporting evan on Patreon](https://www.patreon.com/ShatteredPixel)!
+If you like SPD, please consider [supporting evan on Patreon](https://www.patreon.com/ShatteredPixel)!

-There is an official blog for this project at [ShatteredPixel.com](https://www.shatteredpixel.com/blog/).
+There is an official blog for SPD at [ShatteredPixel.com](https://www.shatteredpixel.com/blog/).

-The game also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).
+SPD also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).

 Note that **this repository does not accept pull requests!** The code here is provided in hopes that others may find it useful for their own projects, not to allow community contribution.
 Issue reports of all kinds (bug reports, feature requests, etc.) are welcome.